davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

 These are just a few off the top of my head, but Tailscale opens so many interesting possibilities that I never would have considered prior.

-### What is a Tailscale App Connector
+### What is a Tailscale App Connector?

-An App Connector is really three conceptual things:
+An App Connector is conceptually three things:

 1. It acts as a DNS server
 2. It acts as a router for IP packets
 3. It acts as a conduit for Access Control

-What App Connectors allow you to do is to advertise a network's internal DNS to machines and users on your [Tailnet](https://tailscale.com/kb/1136/tailnet) as if they were on that network.
+App Connectors allow you to advertise a network's internal DNS to machines and users on your [Tailnet](https://tailscale.com/kb/1136/tailnet) as if they were on that network.

-For example, here's a few interesting things you can do:
+For example, here are a few interesting things you can do:

-1. Have an internal only HR website
+1. Have an internal-only HR website
-2. Expose a logging service to edges nodes running on a VPS
+2. Expose a logging service to edge nodes running on a VPS
-3. Bridge two clouds so their services can talk to eachother over a secure connection
+3. Bridge two clouds so their services can talk to each other over a secure connection

-There are many ways to achieve the above, but with Tailscale, you make this possible over a secure Wireguard connection, with ACL rules that allow you to limit access at a machine and user level
+There are many ways to achieve the above, but with Tailscale, you can make this possible over a secure Wireguard connection with ACL rules that allow you to limit access at both machine and user levels.

 ### Let's build an App Connector

 In this example, let's deploy a service running on Fly.io and access it through the App Connector.
-We will not be exposing this service to the internet, so only users on your Tailnet who have permissions to access this service will be able to.
+We will not expose this service to the internet, so only users on your Tailnet who have permissions to access this service will be able to do so.

 First, you'll need to deploy a container to Fly that runs the Tailscale agent and is configured to be an App Connector.
-It must meet the following criteria
+It must meet the following criteria:

 1. A public IP address
-2. Have IP forwarding enabled
+2. IP forwarding enabled

 ```dockerfile